-Your parent gave you the gift of life whether through birth and raising you or by guiding you throughout life.
-In his or her later years, you can give the gift of professional care.
-If your mother or father has been diagnosed with a severe or advanced illness that may require end of life care, this form of care may be palliative or hospice.
+Your parent gave you the gift of life, either through birth or guiding you throughout life.
+In his or her later years, you can give the gift of professional home care.
+If your mother or father has been diagnosed with a severe or advanced illness that may require assistance, this form of care may be palliative or hospice care.
 Both care programs are similar and should be considered as a choice that enhances each day they have to spend with you, family and friends.
 The later years need not always be bedridden, medicated, and sad.

 Palliative care may be the first step of the end of life care process that includes pain management for mom or dad to live more comfortably and participate in the activities that they enjoy.
 In fact, patients often get up each day and continue to work (volunteer) and visit with family and friends while shopping, eating out, and enjoying day-to-day creature comforts.
 Palliative care professionals are supportive and well trained in providing medication, of both traditional and holistic style, and encouragement to provide the extended life support.
 While palliative care is insurance and self-pay, hospice is covered differently.